d12frosted/elpa-mirror/gnu/denote-readme.txt

         Rewrite front matter of note after `denote-rename-file' (or related) The `FILE', `TITLE', `KEYWORDS', and `FILE-TYPE' arguments are given by the renaming command and are used to construct new front matter values if appropriate.
+If `denote-rename-confirmations' contains `rewrite-front-matter',
-With optional `NO-CONFIRM', do not prompt to confirm the rewriting of the front matter.
+        prompt to confirm the rewriting of the front matter.
 Otherwise produce a `y-or-n-p' prompt to that effect.

-With optional `NO-CONFIRM', save the buffer after performing the rewrite.
-Otherwise leave it unsaved for furthter review by the user.
+  Function `denote-add-front-matter-prompt'
+        Prompt to add a front-matter to `FILE'.
+Return non-nil if a new front matter should be added.
+If `denote-rename-confirmations' does not contain `add-front-matter', return t without prompting.

   Function `denote-rewrite-keywords'
         Rewrite `KEYWORDS' in `FILE' outright according to